moliver28/research-handbook/content/handbook/engineering/development/sec/secure/dynamic-analysis.md

 Two weeks before a release milestone is kicked off, our bot will automatically create an monthly release planning issue for the group and schedule a calendar event.

-On the date of a relase milestone kick-off, we will review the list of [Dynamic Analysis Group direction priorities](https://about.gitlab.com/direction/secure/dynamic-analysis/#priorities) with product.
+On the date of a release milestone kick-off, we will review the list of [Dynamic Analysis Group direction priorities](https://about.gitlab.com/direction/secure/dynamic-analysis/#priorities) with product.

 Product sets all of our high-level priorities and the output from this meeting will be an MR update to this page with a direct mapping of each priority to a group epic and any updates to the targeted milestone to ensure accuracy.
 These product priority-based epics will exist alongside our comprehensive [list of all Dynamic Analysis Group epics](https://gitlab.com/groups/gitlab-org/-/epics?state=opened&page=1&sort=start_date_desc&label_name%5B%5D=group::dynamic+analysis&label_name%5B%5D=Category:DAST).